torileatherman/news_articles_sentiment/README.md

 The HuggingFace app created as an interactive UI can be found here: https://huggingface.co/spaces/torileatherman/news_headline_sentiment

 The UI has two tabs the user can interact with:
 1. The first tab is designed so the user can select if they would like to be recommended Positive, Negative, or Neutral headlines.
-We will then provide recent headlines that are categorized with the correct sentiment.
+Using our batch data stored in HuggingFace, we will then provide recent headlines that are categorized with the correct sentiment.
 2. The second tab is designed to allow users to manually label headlines from our recent batch.
 It will provide a recent news headline and our predicted sentiment; the user can then add their manual sentiment assessment.
-This will update to our training data and improve our model.
+This labeled headline will be appended to our training data and re-saved in the HuggingFace dataset.

-The backend of the app functions in the following way.

-As noted in the Batch Inference Pipeline, there are recent headlines and associated sentiment predictions stored in the batch_predictions dataset.
-This dataset will be loaded by the app for the interactive UI.